 \paragraph{ShuffleNet Block for Feature Extraction} Inspired by \cite{Zhang_2018_CVPR, Ma_2018_ECCV}, the ShuffleNet Block is employed to perform efficient and expressive feature extraction on each input tensor $\mathbf{X}$ obtained from the ACL.
-In CSI prediction, high-dimensional features across time and subcarriers require a balance between representational richness and computational efficiency.
-The ShuffleNet Block architecture fulfills this need by combining lightweight convolutions with channel-mixing operations.
+In CSI prediction, the intermediate representation contains structured local patterns across time and subcarriers, while useful dependencies must also be exchanged across learned feature channels.
+Compared with alternative lightweight backbones such as MobileNet, ShuffleNet organizes channel interaction through grouped point-wise transformations followed by channel shuffle, enabling progressive cross-group feature exchange rather than relying on dense point-wise channel mixing within each block \cite{Zhang_2018_CVPR, Ma_2018_ECCV, howard2017mobilenetsefficientconvolutionalneural, sandler2019mobilenetv2invertedresidualslinear}.
+This mechanism is empirically better matched to the present feature extraction stage, as further validated by the ablation study in Section~\ref{sec:ablation-study}.
 The input is first reshaped into $\mathbb{R}^{2 \times |\mathcal{T}| \times N_{\mathrm{sc}}}$ and projected into $\rho$ feature maps using $\mathrm{Conv1d}$, resulting in $\mathbf{X}_{\rho} \in \mathbb{R}^{\rho \times |\mathcal{T}| \times N_{\mathrm{sc}}}$.
 A sequence of ShuffleNet Blocks is then applied to extract higher-level representations.

 Each ShuffleNet Block integrates several lightweight yet synergistic operations: \textit{Point-wise convolution (PW):} A $\mathrm{Conv1d}$ grouped convolution with group size $\eta$ is first applied, enabling intra-group cross-channel interaction while remaining computationally efficient. \textit{Channel Shuffle (CS):} A permutation step redistributes channels across groups, allowing later grouped convolutions to incorporate information from diverse groups, thereby enriching feature representation. \textit{Depth-wise convolution (DW):} After shuffling, a depth-wise convolution with kernel size $\mu \times \mu$ is applied, where each channel is convolved independently to capture spatial structure within channels while preserving their count.
 This operation offers spatial expressiveness with low computational cost. \textit{Second point-wise convolution:} A final $\mathrm{Conv1d}$ grouped convolution further refines intra-group features post depth-wise processing.
 The overall feature extraction procedure can be expressed as Eq.~\eqref{eq:shuffle_block_fe}, resulting in $\mathbf{X}^{\mathrm{FE}} \in \mathbb{R}^{\rho \times |\mathcal{T}| \times N_{\mathrm{sc}}}$.
 To adaptively emphasize informative channels, a \textit{Squeeze-and-Excitation (SE)} module is applied to $\mathbf{X}^{\mathrm{FE}}$, producing channel attention weights $\mathbf{X}^{\mathrm{SE}} \in \mathbb{R}^{\rho \times 1 \times 1}$ as in Eq.~\eqref{eq:shuffle_block_se}.
 Finally, the channel-wise Hadamard product ($\odot$) combines $\mathbf{X}^{\mathrm{SE}}$ and $\mathbf{X}^{\mathrm{FE}}$ to yield the refined feature map $\mathbf{X}^{\mathrm{SB}} \in \mathbb{R}^{\rho \times |\mathcal{T}| \times N_{\mathrm{sc}}}$ as shown in Eq.~\eqref{eq:shuffle_block_sb}.